tobogganhill/Udacity-Blockchain-Nanodegree-Project-1/README.md

-spends most of his free time searching stars in the sky, that's why he would like to create a test application that will allow him to register stars, and also other friends can register stars too, making sure the application knows who owns each star.
+spends most of his free time searching stars in the sky, that's why he would like to create a test application that will allow him to register stars, and also other friends can register stars too, making sure the application knows who registered each star.

-### What is the process describe by the employer to be implemented in the application?
+### What is the process described by the employer to be implemented in the application?

-1. The application will create a Genesis Block when we run the application.
+1. The application will create a Genesis Block when the application first runs.
 2. The user will request the application to send a message to be signed using a Wallet and in this way verify the ownership over the wallet address.
 The message format will be:
    `<WALLET_ADRESS>:${new Date().getTime().toString().slice(0,-3)}:starRegistry`;
-3. Once the user have the message the user can use a Wallet to sign the message.
+3. Once the user has the message, the user can utilize a Wallet to sign the message.
-4. The user will try to submit the Star object for that it will submit:
+4. The user will submit the Star object in the following format:
    `wallet address`, `message`, `signature` and the `star` object with the star information.
-The Start information will be formed in this format:
+The Star information will be formed in this format:
    ```json
        "star": {
            "dec": "68° 52' 56.9",